aaradhana-ojha/python-tution/day5/readme.txt

 that provides functionalities related to generating random numbers, making random selections, and shuffling sequences.
-It is part of the Python Standard Library, so you can use it without installing any additional packages.
+It is part of the Python Standard Library, so you can use it without installing any additional packages. more inside modules.